Antennas for Field Day

 You might think that vertical polarization would be ideal for low angle radiation, as it doesn’t require as much height as for horizontal polarization.
 Oregon has mostly volcanic soil with low conductivity, and when we have set up a vertical it didn’t do as well as the dipoles.
 But we often have plenty of trees to hang from antennas from.
 If the horizontal antennas are limited to lower heights, a vertical may have more of an advantage.

 Vertical polarization can provide very good results, however, in conjunction with soil of good conductivity, and especially over salt water.
 Perhaps one of the best Field Day antennas I ever used was in the islands of Southeast Alaska, where a daily tidal difference of 6m (20 feet) was not uncommon.
 The only antenna I had was a Zepp-fed 40m (130 foot) wire, but I found a location where I could hang the feedpoint up 15m (50 feet) in a cedar tree hanging over the tide flats, then at low tide I walked out and tied off the end of the wire to a rock with a long rope, with the end of the wire pointing southeast.
 When the tide came in, I had a sloping long wire over salt water.
 With 2 watts SSB from a dying battery, I didn’t make a lot of contacts, but perhaps the most memorable were breaking pileups for KG4 (Guantanamo Bay) and KZ5 (Canal Zone).
-In the process, however, I forgot to watch the incoming high tide, which reached the log on which my station was set up, and I nearly went Maritime Mobile.
+In the process, however, I forgot to watch the incoming high tide, which reached the back of the log where I had my station set up, and I nearly went Maritime Mobile.